X

 See How Lotame Can Help Your Omnichannel Marketing

 What is omnichannel marketing?
-It’s an approach to marketing that involves using multiple channels to interact with customers in an integrated way, creating a seamless customer experience across channels.
+It’s an approach to marketing that involves using multiple channels for customer engagement in an integrated way, creating a seamless customer experience across channels.

 With omnichannel marketing, whether a customer is shopping on your ecommerce site from their laptop or smartphone, viewing an ad on TV or visiting a brick-and-mortar store, they’ll have a consistent experience.
 All of the various channels share information, enabling you to use them optimally and create personalized experiences across them.